CollaboRateMgmt/CollaboRate/README.md

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.
 We also refer refer to problem statements as tasks.
 So, in the context of CollaboRate there is a difference between tasks and microtasks.

-   Written project requirements are problem statements.
-A problem statement is less than (say) 300 words of standard business English.
+   Written project requirements are tasks.
+A task is less than (say) 300 words of standard business English.

-   The CollaboRate tool helps to perform the microtask (work breakdown of problem statements).
-A simple copy-paste feature eases creation of child problem statements.
-We will soon provide more advanced features to check the child problem statements.
+   The CollaboRate tool helps to perform the microtask (work breakdown of a task).
+A simple copy-paste feature eases creation of child tasks.
+We will soon provide more advanced features to check child tasks.

-   Requirement problem statements break down into 'logic problem' statements.
-The Collaborate tool helps to break down logic problem statements.
+   Requirement tasks eventually break down into 'logic tasks'.
+The Collaborate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
-When you break down logic problems, you also generate software program steps (pseudocode).
+When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

-   You manage microtasks via any conventional bug tracking system.
+   You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
-As you may know, you can use such systems to manage requirements (problem statements) as well.
+As you may know, you can use such systems to manage tasks as well.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:
    - The crowd member does not need to know the entire project scope.
-As mentioned above, each problem statement must be independent.
+As mentioned above, each task must be independent.
 You do not need to look up any  other documentation to understand it.
    - The crowd member does not need to know the codebase.
 The crowd member does not even have to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 The SPOCs convert the pseudo-code to the actual lines of code.
 They  decide whether the function described by the crowd member is a new or existing function.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
 The knowledgeable SPOCs do this limited and specialized intellectual work.
    - Since the crowd works one microtask at a time, the work per crowd member is as small and easy as possible.